Oak Hill Gardens in London, Kentucky

 Under cover of the timber pavilion, guests can relish a beverage from the bar and peruse a mini-greenhouse filled with exotic plants.

-The setting encourages a meander among the lush flora featuring cozy seating nooks, the babble of multiple waterfalls and the soothing chorus of chirping, night frogs.
+The setting at Oakhill Gardens in London, Kentucky encourages a meander among the lush flora featuring cozy seating nooks, the babble of multiple waterfalls and the soothing chorus of chirping, night frogs.

 Once you’ve sipped your favorite cocktail, reminisced with old friends and perhaps met some new, it’s time for dinner.
 Here Chef Timothy Heitman takes the reigns.
 Incorporating fresh meats and produce from Old Homeplace, a nearby farm together with herbs and flowers from the surrounding garden, he creates memorable dishes and appetizing bites.